paulsengroup/hictk/docs/format_conversion.rst

 **Tips:**

 * When converting large .[m]cool files to .hic, ``hictk`` may need to create large temporary files.
 When this is the case, use option ``--tmpdir`` to set the temporary folder to a path with sufficient space.
 * When converting .[m]cool files to .hic certain conversion steps can be performed in parallel.
-To improve performance, please make sure to increase the number of processing threads with option ``--threads``.
+To improve performance, ensure you increase the number of processing threads with option ``--threads``.